RebootGames/Amazing-Animal-Rescue/README.md

 The game is a 2D, top down, educational puzzle solving game.

+## VI.
+Features

+- 2D Top Down
+- Interactive
+- Educational
+- Web Based
+- Tocuh Screen Support

+## V. Platform

+The game will be built as a web based app.
+This means that any device that has a compatable browser installed will be able to play the game.
+However, as requested by ZSL, the game will be optimised to run on iPad devices for use in their classes.

 ## Included Text

 This section will detail what text is to be included in the game.